bnloky/tomcat-app/README.md

       curl -X POST http://localhost:9090/-/reload

     ```
-11. After performing the #10 point you will be able to see the targets for matrices under the traget option in prometheus console.
+    **After performing the #10 point you will be able to see the targets for matrices under the traget option in prometheus console.**

-12. login to grafana using http://<ip_addr_monitoring_server>:3000 --> #username and password will be "admin"
+     II.--login to grafana using http://<ip_addr_monitoring_server>:3000 --> #username and password will be "admin"

     --configure prometheus as the data source under the grafana using the prometheus url: